etran04/SuperOMNI-iBeacon/README.md

 (Written in Objective C in this moment in time)

 Terms used:
-<br>SuperOmni - Omni 10 with embedded iBeacon
+<br>SuperOmni - Omni 10 with embedded iBeacon (Major: 1010, Minor: 1)
-<br>SmartThings - Omni 20 with RFDuino acting as iBeacon beside it
+<br>SmartThings - Omni 20 with RFDuino acting as iBeacon beside it (Major: 1100, Minor: 1)

-Almost all of iBeacon functionality with HK speakers are written in RWTItemViewController.m!
+Almost all of iBeacon functionality with HK speakers are written in RWTItemsViewController.m.

 Currently the functionality of this application are:
 <br> 1) Able to start wake up from sleep and start playing music when in 'Near' or 'Immediate' vicinity of either speakers.